rpsbobby/rpsbobby/README.md

 👋 Hello, fellow coders!
-I'm Robert, a passionate computer science student currently navigating the exciting journey of learning and exploration.
-Welcome to my GitHub haven!
+I'm Robert, a passionate computer science student.

-🎓 As I navigate through the world of computer science in college, I'm enthusiastic about turning theoretical knowledge into practical solutions through coding.
-My GitHub repository is a snapshot of my learning process, showcasing projects and experiments that reflect my evolving skills and interests.

-💡 I believe in the power of collaboration and open-source contributions to elevate the entire tech community.
-While I'm not (yet) a professional developer, I'm dedicated to honing my skills and contributing positively to the world of code.

-🚀 Currently immersed in the world of academia, I'm delving into subjects like Software Engineering AI and Machine Learning.
-My repositories range from coursework assignments to personal projects, all part of the ongoing learning experience.

-🌱 Beyond coding, I'm fascinated by personal development, and that's why I believe in a well-rounded approach to personal and professional growth.
+🌱 Learning Java, Spring and Python.

 📚 Let's connect and learn together!
 Whether you're a fellow student, a seasoned developer, or anyone interested in the world of code, I'm always open to collaboration.

-🌟 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/robert-szlufik/) to stay updated on my professional journey and explore opportunities for collaboration.
+🌟 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/robert-szlufik/), or by email: robert.szlufik123@gmail.com

 🌐 [My Website](https://rpsbobby.github.io/)